jamescourtney/FlatSharp/README.md

 - **FlatSharp.Runtime**: The runtime library.
 You always need this.
 - **FlatSharp.Compiler**: Build time compiler for generating C# from an FBS schema.

 FlatSharp is a mature library and has been shipped to production at Microsoft, Unity3D, and others.
 Full status can be found at [ProjectStatus.md](ProjectStatus.md).
-FlatSharp is [extensively tested](https://github.com/jamescourtney/FlatSharp/wiki/Testing), using Mutation Testing, Code Coverage, Oracle Testing, and other techniques to ensure the library doesn't regress.
+FlatSharp is [extensively tested](https://github.com/jamescourtney/FlatSharp/wiki/Testing), using Mutation Testing, Code Coverage, Oracle Testing, Fuzz Testing, and other techniques to ensure the library doesn't regress.

 ### Issues, Contributions, and Feedback
 Don't be a stranger!
 All issues and feedback are welcome here.
 If you'd like to share how you use FlatSharp, please consider filling out the form [here](https://forms.office.com/r/sHkumrr6sK)!